ksmaheshkumar/dnsf_ckr/README.md

 (sorry my bad english...)

 dnsf_ckr is an application used for messing up with domain names.
-Until now it works on FreeBSD.
+Until now it works on FreeBSD and Linux.

 The idea here is sniffing victim's dns requests and fake the response as soon as possible than real dns server.
-In this way is possible redirect the target machine to anywhere we want.
+In this way we can redirect the target machine to anywhere we want.

 MuHAuHaUHauHAuHAHuha! :P

 ## How to build it?

-In order to build dnsf_ckr you need to use Hefesto[http://github.com/rafael-santiago/hefesto.git].
+In order to build dnsf_ckr you need to use (Hefesto)[http://github.com/rafael-santiago/hefesto.git].

 After follow the steps to install Hefesto in your system, all you need to do (on shell) inside dnsf_ckr src subdirectory is invoke hefesto.
 Something like this: